datanav/docs/technical/superoffice-membercare.rst

      - "string"

-SuperOffice Quoteline to Membercare Invoices
+SuperOffice Quoteline to MemberCare Invoices
 --------------------------------------------
-Every SuperOffice Quoteline will be synchronized with a Membercare Invoices.
+Every SuperOffice Quoteline will be synchronized with a MemberCare Invoices.

-Once a link between a SuperOffice Quoteline and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Quoteline and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Quoteline and a Membercare Invoices:
+The following properties are synchronized between a SuperOffice Quoteline and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Quoteline Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Description
      - invoiceItems.description
      - "string"